Jcg408/CLI-project/README.md

 ## Code of Conduct

-Everyone interacting in the CLI::Project project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'astute-resource-7127'/CLI-project/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TopBourbon project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/top_bourbon/blob/master/CODE_OF_CONDUCT.md).